zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 **3.5** to promote data literacy;

-**3.6** to encourage and support research and production of data that supports IASSIST’s values;
+**3.6** to encourage and support research and production of data that supports IASSIST's values;

 **3.7** to encourage and support the establishment of, and the work done by, organizations focusing on the access, use, analysis, visualization, production, and preservation of data; and